mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 warrant training and elevation into the Intendant class.

 INTENDANTS
-As with Proles, an Intendant’s childhood education will result from natural aptitudes being identified and trained for a suitable and necessary career.
+As with Proles, an Intendant's childhood education will result from natural aptitudes being identified and trained for a suitable and necessary career.
-Additionally, psionic training is an important part of an Intendant’s education.
+Additionally, psionic training is an important part of an Intendant's education.

 After their studies (which may include education at a local or off-world university or college), records will